Rashid Karami: Personal life and death

-On 1 June 1987, Karami was killed after a bomb was placed in his Aérospatiale Puma helicopter en route to Beirut.
-The bomb weighed about 300 gm.
-Its remote control trigger had a range of 10 km.
-It was fixed to the back of his seat and exploded shortly after taking off from an army airfield in the Christian enclave while flying from Tripoli to Beirut.
+On 1 June 1987, Karami was killed when a bomb weighing 300 g, planted behind his seat on the Aérospatiale Puma helicopter he was taking from Tripoli to Beirut, exploded.
+It was triggered remotely after the helicopter took off from an army airfield; its remote-control trigger had a range of 10 km.
 Karami was the only one killed in the blast.
-Interior Minister Abdullah Rasi and at least three of a dozen other aides and crew members aboard the helicopter were reported wounded.
-Maronite militia leader Samir Geagea was accused in 1994 for this assassination.
+Interior Minister Abdullah Rasi and at least three other aides and crew members aboard the helicopter were reported wounded.
+In 1994, Maronite militia leader Samir Geagea was accused of ordering the assassination.

+Burial

-Rashid Karami was buried in a cemetery in the Bab al Raml neighborhood of Tripoli.
+Rashid Karami is buried in a cemetery in the Bab al Raml neighborhood of Tripoli.

 The condolences were received in the International fair of Tripoli, a project designed by Oscar Niemeyer.

 Perpetrators

-Following the assassination, a man claimed responsibility for killing on behalf of the previously unknown Lebanese Secret Army, calling to a Western news agency in Beirut.
+Following the assassination, an unidentified man called a Western news agency in Beirut and claimed responsibility for the killing on behalf of the previously unknown Lebanese Secret Army.

 In 1999, Samir Geagea and ten other members of the Lebanese Forces were found guilty of the assassination.
 Soon after Syria's withdrawal from Lebanon in 2005, Samir Geagea and the others were provisionally pardoned and released from jail.
 However, it has been suggested, by Ashraf Rifi, that a Syrian officer purposely led Karami to the booby-trapped helicopter to assassinate him.